novillo-cs/django_assignment/README.md

 * Create a Django project school.
 * Create an app students.
 * Implement a base.html template that displays "Stuyvesant High School".
 * Create a view list_students.
 Define the following list of students in inside the view ["Paul Smith", "Peter Jackson", "Claire Brown", "Michel Jones"].
 Add a cookie in this view.
-Cookie data: (name: "student_name", and for the value, you are randomly going to choose a student name from your list).
+Cookie data: (key: "student_name", and for the value, you are randomly going to choose a student name from your list).
 * Create a template for the view list_students, load the base template, and display the names of the students.
 * Optional: If you have extra time, add a CSS file to change the color of the "Stuyvesant High School" text in the base.html template.